 How can Cellular Blue Nevus be Prevented?

-Current medical research has not established a way of preventing the occurrence of Cellular Blue Nevi.
-However the following measures can help these moles from becoming either a dysplastic mole or a melanoma:
+Current medical research has not established a method of preventing the occurrence of Cellular Blue Nevi.
+However, the following measures can help these moles from either becoming a dysplastic mole or a melanoma:

-- Minimize direct exposure to the sun’s ultraviolet (UV) rays
+- Minimizing direct exposure to the sun’s ultraviolet (UV) rays

-- Perform self-examination of your skin, from head to toe, once a month (especially if you are at risk)
+- Performing self-examination of your skin, from head to toe, once a month (especially if you are at risk)

-- Get a professional skin exam from a healthcare provider, once a year
+- Getting a professional skin exam from a healthcare provider, once a year

-- Do not pick or scratch the moles, which can cause it to ulcerate and bleed
+- Not picking or scratching the moles, which can cause it to ulcerate and bleed

 What is the Prognosis of Cellular Blue Nevus?
 (Outcomes/Resolutions)

-- The prognosis of Cellular Blue Nevus is excellent on its complete excision and removal
+- The prognosis of Cellular Blue Nevus is excellent on a complete excision and removal of the mole

 Additional and Relevant Useful Information for Cellular Blue Nevus: